betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ### Do you expect fellows to attend events or meetings?

 <!-- We encourage fellows to attend the [Exascale Computing Project Annual Meeting](http://www.ecpannualmeeting.com), to be held spring 2022. -->
-We will encourage fellows to attend a well-known conference with high community visibility.
-This venue for the 2024 Fellowship class will the [US Research Software Engineer Association Conference](https://us-rse.org/usrse24/), October 15--17 in Albuquerque NM.
+We support active fellows and honorable mentions to attend the [US Research Software Engineer Association](https://us-rse.org/) annual conference.

 ### Are there restrictions on who can apply for a BSSw Fellowship?

 Applicants must be affiliated with a U.S.-based institution that is able to receive federal funding.
 Typically such institutions include U.S. government labs, U.S. universities, and U.S.-based corporations.

 We encourage applicants at all career stages, ranging from students through early-career, mid-career, and senior professionals.
-We encourage applications from those in underrepresented groups, including people who are Black or African American, Hispanic/Latinx, American Indian, Alaska Native, Native Hawaiian, Pacific Islanders, women, persons with disabilities, and first generation scholars.
-In addition to technically focused projects, we invite proposals for activities that broaden participation or promote diversity, equity, and inclusion.

 ## General Questions